 ICAEW.com works better with JavaScript enabled.

-The primary function of the Disciplinary Committee is to consider all formal complaints referred to it in accordance with the disciplinary bye-laws.
-Members of the committee are allocated to panels to consider complaints about an individual member or member firm.
+The primary function of the Tribunals Committee is to consider all formal allegations referred to it in accordance with the disciplinary bye-laws.
+Members of the committee are allocated to panels to consider formal allegations about an individual member / member firm / affiliate, or any other relevant person as set out in the Investigation and Disciplinary Regulations.
 Panels are formed of three committee members, two of whom must be ‘lay’ and one an ICAEW member.
-At present, the chair of the panel can be a lay member, who is appointed after serving a term as a panel member.
-If the chair is a lay member then legal advice is given to the panel by a legal assessor (solicitor or barrister experienced in regulatory matters).
+At present, the chair of the panel is a lay member.
+Legal advice is given to the panel by a legal assessor (solicitor or barrister experienced in regulatory matters).
 The role of a legal assessor is to provide independent advice on the law.
-He or she is not involved in the committee’s decision making.
-However, in December 2017, the ICAEW Regulatory Board decided that the committee should move towards appointing legally qualified (QC) chairs to the committee, and to individual disciplinary panels.
-The benefit of legal chairs is that they are able to fully participate in the decision-making process, in that they will be full members of the panel appointed to hear the complaint, but they will also be able to give legal advice to the panel, dispensing of the need for a legal assessor.
+They are not involved in the committee’s decision making.

 Operation of the committee

-Panels sit over a day/number of days to hear evidence and submissions in relation to the complaints against a member/member firm.
-The format of hearings is set out in the Disciplinary Committee Regulations, and is similar to that adopted in civil and criminal proceedings, although a more informal approach can be adopted.
-Regulatory law is a well-established area and the hearings before panels of the ICAEW Disciplinary Committee have much in common with tribunals run by other regulatory bodies, such as the ACCA, GMC and NMC.
+Tribunal Committee panels sit over a day or several days to hear evidence and submissions in relation to the formal allegations against a member/member firm.
+The format of hearings is set out in the Investigation and Disciplinary Regulations and is like the format that is adopted in civil and criminal proceedings, although less formal.
+Regulatory law is a well-established area and the hearings before panels of the ICAEW Tribunals Committee have much in common with tribunals run by other regulatory bodies, such as the ACCA (Association of Chartered Certified Accountants), GMC (General Medical Council) and NMC.
+(Nursing and Midwifery Council).

-Panels may be asked to decide on preliminary issues, such as admissibility of evidence, whether a hearing should be held in public or whether a hearing should be adjourned.
-They will also have to ensure that their decisions follow the relevant regulations and bye-laws and adhere to the requirements of the ECHR.
-Decisions of a panel are judicially reviewable.
+Tribunal Committee panels may be asked to decide on preliminary issues, such as admissibility of evidence, whether a hearing should be held in public or whether a hearing should be adjourned.
+They will also have to ensure that their decisions follow the relevant regulations and bye-laws and adhere to Human Rights provisions.
+Decisions of a Tribunal Committee panel are appealable and such appeals will be considered by a panel of the Appeal Committee.

-Decisions of a panel are reached after hearing evidence and submissions by both parties in relation to the complaint(s) before them.
+Decisions of a Tribunal Committee panel are reached after hearing evidence and submissions by both parties in relation to the complaint(s) before them.
 Decisions are reached on a majority basis, and the decision is reduced to writing in a ‘record of decision’ which will be sent to the member after the hearing.
-Currently, the record of decision is drafted by the legal assessor, after discussion with the panel members.
+The record of decision is drafted by the legal assessor, after discussion with the panel members.
 The record is then approved by the panel members before being sent to the parties.
-The newly appointed legal chairs will be expected to draft the record of decision of the panel.

 Current vacancies on ICAEW regulatory or disciplinary committees